 Before the internet, companies used public relations agencies to make product announcements.
 Today, with the ease and low cost of distributing information through social media and the business wire, it’s much easier to use product announcements as a regular part of your content strategy.
 Companies use this tactic when they release a new or improved product to increase brand awareness and elevate interest in the new capability.

 Numbered lists make content quicker to find, easier to remember, and actionable.
 List topics are typically formed around a question.
 Additionally, they typically include information such as useful tools, tips on how to do something better, important market trends and more.

 Interviews aren't just reserved for journalists or reporters.
 Rather, B2B organizations conduct interviews to provide readers industry and technical insights.
 Usually with industry-related influencers an interview is a content Q&A that elevates your perceived authority and connects you with a broader audience.

 Companies conduct original research to further their industry knowledge and get direct insights into customers’ needs.
 In addition to identifying emerging trends and crafting services that help the customer, research is often crafted into various forms of content including blogs, white papers, infographics and more.
 Additionally, original research allows companies to further educate, connect and build relationships with prospects and customers.

-InterEdge Marketing works with B2B organizations to develop the types of content that connect with their target audience and drive revenue.
+InterEdge Marketing works with B2B organizations to develop unique content that connects with their target audience and drives revenue.
 Subscribe to The Edge Newsletter to get bi-monthly tips on how to use content to elevate your marketing programs.